Zoran Jolevski: Ministry of Foreign Affairs (1988–94)

 From 1988 to 1992, Jolevski served in the Ministry of Foreign Affairs of Macedonia as the responsible officer for preparing all necessary documents for observer status of Macedonia in the General Agreement on Tariffs and Trade.
 In addition, he served as the Desk Officer for the United Kingdom and Germany.
 From 1992 to 1994, Jolevski was the Secretary to the Delegation of Macedonia to the International Conference on Succession of the Former Yugoslavia, where he played an important role in the negotiations.
 While working at the Ministry, Jolevski became a Member of the Presidency of Macedonia-Japanese Friendship Association.

 Early diplomatic career (1994–98)

-In October 1994, Jolevski became the First Secretary at the Permanent Mission of the Macedonia to the World Trade Organization (WTO) and the United Nations office at Geneva, Switzerland.
+In October 1994, Jolevski became the First Secretary at the Permanent Mission of Macedonia to the World Trade Organization (WTO) and the United Nations office at Geneva, Switzerland.
 While there he was the Vice-chairman of the United Nations Conference on Trade and Development Expert Meeting on Existing Regional and Multilateral Investment Treaties and their Development Dimensions.
 He was there until 1998, and after that he returned at the Ministry of Foreign Affairs.